ericandrewlewis/https-http2-and-wordpress/about-https.md

 What's to stop a hacker from installing a certificate on their intermediary server?

 So SSL certificates are verified just by the fact that their public key is guaranteed, and perhaps expiration information in the certificate?
+Right, the lack of the private key means that an attacker cannot complete the TLS handshake, thereby affirming authentication of the server.

-So if I have your private key, I can use your SSL certificate and run with it?
+So if I have your private key,
+I can use your SSL certificate and run with it?

 Root certificates are trusted by your computer.
 These root CAs sign all other